Your postnatal care

 - Check bleeding after birth

 - Check your blood pressure, temperature and pulse and make sure your womb is well contracted

 - Examine you to check whether you need any stitches

 - Encourage you to have a bath or shower and to empty your bladder

 - Plan where you would like to continue your postnatal care.

-If you have had a normal birth and wish to go home within six hours, you will usually remain in the birthing room and your birth partner can remain with you until you are discharged home.
-Sometimes we may recommend continuing your care on our postnatal ward.
+It may be possible to go home within six hours of birth , if so, you will usually remain in the birthing room and your birth partner can remain with you until you are discharged home.
+Sometimes we may recommend continuing your postnatal care on our postnatal ward.